President's Choice: G.R.E.E.N

 In the spring of 1989, Loblaw introduced G.R.E.E.N, a new line of environmentally friendly and body friendly PC products—the first major North American company to offer a "green" product line.
 The items ranged from unbleached coffee filters to organic lawn and garden fertilizer.
 In the June issue of Insider's Report, Nichols wrote how surprised he was at public interest in such products.
 He explained how his team had met with executives of Canada's leading environmental groups to ask them what products they would like to see.
-But he cautioned, "We accept the fact that ... not all environmental groups will agree with all our President's Choice G.R.E.E.N products".
+However, he cautioned, "We accept the fact that ... not all environmental groups will agree with all our President's Choice G.R.E.E.N products".
 The new line was soon criticized by a number of groups.
 Greenpeace took exception to G.R.E.E.N's organic fertilizer, maintaining that it was not completely toxin-free.
 The Consumers Association charged that some items were no different than products already on store shelves.
 There was further controversy when Colin Isaacs, executive director of Pollution Probe, appeared on TV with Nichol to provide a qualified endorsement of non-chlorine bleached disposable diapers, saying that if you had to use disposables, these were the ones to buy.
 Isaacs soon resigned as other environmentalists objected to any endorsement of a throw-away product.
 While Nichol defensive at times, he contended that events had actually helped promote G.R.E.E.N:

 "The real success of the green story is the enormous controversy it caused", he says.
 "Within four weeks we had an 85% awareness level, and 27% of the people actually had bought the products."
 After a minute of reflection he adds, "Controversy is a wonderful thing."

 Loblaw president Richard Currie pointed out that following the introduction of the line, a flood of "green" products by other manufacturers hit the market.
-A year later, the number of G.R.E.E.N products had reached 100, with another 50 planned, but product development eventually slowed.
+A year later, the number of G.R.E.E.N products had reached 100, with another 50 planned; however, product development eventually slowed.
 Nichol later lamented that it was difficult finding green products to bring to market.